ibm-cloud-docs/Cloudant/guides/design_document_management.md

     version 1 expects a list of matching documents, while version 2 expects a 'reduced' count of results.

-## Coordinating changes to Design Documents
+## Coordinating changes to design documents
 {: #coordinating-changes-to-design-documents}

 There are two ways of dealing with this change control problem.